-Throughout the history of project management as a defined practice, the importance of the project manager role, and its relevancy to the company, has been in question.
-Project managers in days past had control over the project resources, budget and progress.
-Currently, project managers find they have a web of corporate hierarchies where there are various resource managers, self-managed groups and other business stakeholders that have some level of ownership over the project.
-As all project activity rolls up to the portfolio level, there are some best practices for project managers to consider while leveraging technology like Microsoft EPM 2010:
+Throughout the history of PM as a defined practice, the importance of the project manager role, and its relevancy to the company, has been questioned.
+In days past, project managers had control over project resources, budgets, and progress.
+Currently, project managers find that they are embroiled in a web of corporate hierarchies, where various resource managers, self-managed groups, and other business stakeholders all have some level of ownership over the project.
+As all project activity rolls up to the portfolio level, there are some important points for project managers to consider while leveraging technology like Microsoft EPM 2010:

 Focus on adding project value at the portfolio.
-Project managers need to consider acting like portfolio leaders; focusing on adding value through project execution instead of just executing projects.
+Project managers need to consider acting like portfolio leaders, focusing on adding value through project execution instead of just executing projects.
 They must start to act like business owners, constantly striving to make improvements.

 Portfolio strength though communications.
 Portfolio leaders don’t wait for systems, people, and processes to tell them the answers.
 They leverage tools and initiate processes while encouraging behaviors that facilitate discussion.
 They also openly encourage communications (of many types).